As a pastor, I grew to dislike email criticism.

 - Is the pastor the right (or the only person) I can speak to about my criticism.

-- Is this a personal preference issue or a Biblical issue?
+- Does the criticism come from a personal preference or a Biblical issue?

 - Is this representative or individual?
 In other words, are there more people who feel this way or is it probably just me?